Carnejy Antoine: Bertrix

 At the end of the season, he left the club.

 Saint-Jean-le-Blanc

-After two years in the obscurity of the Régional 1 with AS Prix-lès-Mézières, he became a free agent in 2016 and eventually joined FC Saint-Jean-le-Blanc for the 2018–19 season.
+After two years in the obscurity of the Régional 1 with Prix-lès-Mézières, he became a free agent in 2016 and eventually joined FC Saint-Jean-le-Blanc for the 2018–19 season.

 He was a crucial starting player and their top scorer, scoring 18 in 23 matches as they finished rock-bottom of the table with 22 points.

 Saint-Pryvé Saint-Hilaire

-After just one season with Saint-Jean-le-Blanc, he joined Saint-Pryvé Saint-Hilaire FC.
+After just one season with Saint-Jean-le-Blanc, he joined Saint-Pryvé Saint-Hilaire.
 He was the joint top scorer at the 2019–20 Coupe de France with Pablo Sarabia.

 Orléans

 On 29 June 2020, he signed his first professional contract with Orléans in the Championnat National.

 Casa Pia

 On 19 January 2022, Antoine signed with Casa Pia in Portugal until the end of the 2022–23 season.

 Hapoel Haifa

-On 31 January 2023 signed for the Israeli Premier League club Hapoel Haifa.
+On 31 January 2023, Antoine signed for Israeli Premier League club Hapoel Haifa.